msepp/go-astilectron-template/README.md

  * Uses a `restmpl.go` file for empty resources bundle to make automated builds faster when using IDEs.
 This file is swapped for the generated resources during build.
  * Does not support development builds for UI atm, but devTools can be enabled/disabled in `Makefile`.
  * Building 32bit apps tends to not work on native 32bit environments due to the generated resources file getting too large.
 Thus usually you have to cross-compile in a 64 bit host for 32bit arches.
- * Currently unpacks electron/astilectron and other resources into under tmp and destroys files on exit.
-There's currently no way to alter this behavior other than create your own bootstrap.
- * Checksum is only generated for UI asar and even that is not checked.